 A disappearing river

-North of Simeon Street the Brook disappears underground and is pumped through the centre of Ryde to emerge on the beach of Ryde Sands through a concrete outfall.
+North of Simeon Street the Brook disappears underground and is pumped through the centre of Ryde to emerge into Ryde Harbour through a concrete outfall.
 The Strand area of Ryde has had a history of flooding since the estuary was reclaimed for building during the 1850s.
 Flooding can occur at Ryde when extreme rainfall coincides with high tides.
 The high sea level means that water from the Brook is unable to flow out to the sea, causing it to back up and flood.

 Between June 1999 and November 2000 there were four incidences of flooding from Monktonmead Brook with up to 80 properties flooded on each occasion.
 The most severe event occurred at Christmas in 1999.
 To reduce the risk of flooding from the Brook improvements were made to the pumping station which can now been seen on the Esplanade.

 The construction of Ryde Marina has acted as a large groyne that traps sand to its east.
 This has created a new strand, replacing that destroyed by the Victorians with the development of Ryde in the 19th century.
-The new strand has extended seawards in recent years, so that the outfall of the Monktonmead Brook is now in danger of being blocked with accumulated sand.
-A multi-million pound project will take place in 2018 to move the outfall into the harbour.
+The new strand has extended seawards in recent years, so that the original outfall of the Monktonmead Brook was in danger of being blocked with accumulated sand.
+A multi-million pound project took place in 2018 to move the outfall into the harbour.

 Ryde has a history of flooding, but not all of it is directly attributable to the river or the sea.
 Ryde has a large amount of buildings and the flood plain has been built all over.
 In the past, in heavy rain, the existing drainage has been unable to cope.
 Southern Water have also been spending large amounts of dosh in Ryde to alleviate this problem, but one solution is that all new building should have sustainable drainage systems, allowing for percolation rather than run-off.
 This also helps improve water quality.